Babu-Karumanchi/movies-full-stack/README.md

 ## 🚀 Features

-- 🔍 **Movie Browsing** – Search and filter movies by title, genre, or rating.
 - 🎥 **Detailed Movie Pages** – View trailers, cast info, ratings, and user reviews.
 - 📄 **Watchlist Management** – Add and remove movies from your favorites.
 - 📝 **Movie Reviews** – Add and view reviews for each movie.